Decisions come in all shapes and sizes.

 Throughout the Bible and history, the great men and women of God depended on Him, and as a result, they left a legacy of faithfulness.
 By following their formula, we can do the same!

-For more articles from Activated Magazine, visit Activated.
+For more articles from Samuel Keating, visit Activated.

 1 See 2 Kings 19:14–19,32–36.